Jeshii/DeathMarch/bylaws.md

 -----------
 Chancellors are the leaders of the various support corps of the Death March.
 A Chancellor can be nominated by any Officer, including another Chancellor.
 Upon confirmation by a triumvirate of Officers, the Chancellor gains a title such as “Chancellor of Transportation” or “Chancellor of Banquets.”
 They will hold this office until they resign, miss a march, or are stripped of their title by a triumvirate of Officers.

-Chancellors are not considered full Officers for voting purposes, however a majority vote of current Chancellors can equal the vote of one Officer.
+Chancellors are not considered full Officers for voting purposes, however a majority vote of two (2) or more present Chancellors can equal the vote of one Officer.

 Champion of the Sea
 -------------------